ovld protocol — CLI reference

 # Or do it in two steps with a signed URL

-ovld protocol artifact-prepare-upload \
+ovld protocol attachment-prepare-upload \

---session-key <key> --ticket-id <id> \
+--session-key <key> --objective-id <objective-id> \

 --file-name spec.pdf --content-type application/pdf

-ovld protocol artifact-finalize-upload \
+ovld protocol attachment-finalize-upload \

---session-key <key> --ticket-id <id> \
+--session-key <key> --objective-id <objective-id> \

 --storage-path <path> --label "Spec"